-The No Action Alternative is a no-action alternative.
+The No Action Alternative is the regulatory required alternative in which no remedial action would be implemented.
 Implementation of this alternative would not provide overall protection of human health or the environment.
 Risks would remain uncontrolled, and the RAOs would not be achieved.
 This alternative does not include any treatment technologies to address the source areas; therefore, a reduction in toxicity, mobility, or volume through treatment of the sources would not be achieved.
 Toxicity within the GWOU may increase because vinyl chloride is part of the breakdown path of TCE.
 Eventually, the volume of COCs would decrease.
 Five-year reviews would be required because waste is left in place.